-- Fatigue (Tiredness) - > Fatigue caused by radiation therapy is usually mild.
+- Fatigue (Tiredness) - Radiation to the brain often causes noticeable fatigue.
 You may be more tired after a usual activity or may need to rest more than usual.
-You will be given an information sheet with suggestions to help you cope with the fatigue.
+You will be given an information sheet with suggestions to help you cope with the fatigue. - Skin Reaction - The skin in the radiation treatment area may become dry and itchy.
+Your skin may become pink, warm, or sensitive.

-Skin Reaction